Consider this: Turning Points

 BX: If a cleric Turns an undead monster, the monster will not touch the cleric and will flee from the area if it can.

 2. The duration of a successful Turn effect is not specified.
-(Therefore, I consider it a permanent effect.)
+(Therefore, I consider it a permanent effect.
+Damage from a sword is permanent, so is being compelled by the power of a GOD.)

 3. The range (distance or AoE) of the Turn effect is not specified.
-(Therefore, I consider it line of sight.)
+(Therefore, I consider it line of sight, as many magic spells are understood.)

 4. The conditions of the Turn effect are not specified: Whether it ends if a monster is attacked, or touched, or runs out of room to flee.
-Whether the undead can make attacks on other PCs while moving away from the Cleric.
-(Therefore, I consider it conditional: If a PC makes themselves an obstacle to a fleeing undead, it will attack while continuing to try to move away from the Cleric.
-No more, no less.)
+Likewise, whether the undead can make attacks on other PCs while moving away from the Cleric.
+(Therefore, I consider it a simple condition: The undead have a single objective: Flee.
+If a PC forces themselves to be an obstacle, the undead is forced to fight through that obstacle to continue their objective: Flee.
+Being hit with a sword wouldn’t make the God’s power any less fearsome or cancel any other magical effect.)

 5. Whether a failed Turn can be re-attempted on the same monster is not specified.
-This is huge and quite deliberate: There are rules in BX for other skills and abilities that eliminate ‘roll until you make it’ mechanics, but not here.
+This is huge and quite deliberate: There are explicit rules in BX for other skills and abilities that eliminate ‘roll until you make it’ mechanics, but it is not present here.
 (Therefore, I consider it repeatable.
-A failed attempt is already a penalty paid; the Fighter is allowed to miss and attack again, so too is the Cleric.)
+A failed attempt is already a penalty paid.
+The Cleric passed up attacking with their mace to “miss” a Turn attempt.
+The Fighter is allowed to miss and attack the same target again, so too is the Cleric.
+Watch any movie, it takes endurance to keep trying.)

 6. The phase of combat in which Turning occurs is not specified.
 One could narrate and rationalize it to fit any phase, because it can arguably be considered a ranged attack (because it certainly happens at a distance), a magic attack (because it is a divine power), a melee attack (if one imagines wielding a holy symbol) or even a non-phased conversational action that happens before initiative (allowing it to presuppose morale rolls) or as a Slow action (last, as though losing initiative, if one imagines the act to take time and dialog).
-Of these options, I choose to consider it a magical attack.
+Of these options, I would consider it a magical attack… but I much prefer it WAY up front with movement, so that the rest of the combat round reflects the outcome. (e.g., reduce the number of monsters on the board first, then roll the attacks and actions.)

 7. The actions of the cleric are not specified in any way.
 Must they move to front of the party?
 Are they even permitted to move, or is it like casting a spell?
 Must they speak, or is willpower enough?
 Must they hold their holy symbol in a hand, or can it be worn?
 Do they need line of sight on the monsters?
 If so, does that imply they need light to see the undead, or is it still possible in the dark?
 Literally none of this is written.
 (Therefore, I make no new limitations: The cleric can Turn by willpower so long as they have their holy symbol upon their person.
 Period.)